markriggins/dockerfy/README.md

     }

-Note: $host and $remote_addr are Nginx variable that are set on a per-request basis NOT from the environment.
+Note: $host and $remote_addr are Nginx variables that are set on a per-request basis NOT from the environment.

 ##### Advanced Templates
 But go's templates offer advanced features such as if-statements and comments.
 The example below will add a `location /` block to setup proxy_pass only if the environment variable $PROXY_PASS_URL is set.